How often you should wash your hair, according to science

 Outside the shower, our scalps gradually get shinier, darker, and more oily.

-So why does it happen, and how often should you wash to keep the grease at bay and your hair as healthy as possible?
+So why does it happen, and how often should you wash to keep the grease at bay?

 The root of the issue